giirugiru/MVVM-Combine-SwiftUI/readme.md

 # NotesApp

 ## Overview
-`NotesApp` is an iOS application built using MVVM architecture, Combine, and SwiftUI.
-This project demonstrates a clean and scalable approach to iOS development with modern Swift paradigms.
+`ToDoListApp` is an iOS application built using MVVM architecture, Combine, and SwiftUI.
+This project demonstrates a clean and scalable approach to iOS development with modern Swift paradigms and SOLID principles.

 ## Project Setup